wordofwarning/wordofwarning.org/hab/emergency/indexcallout.md

 To get a feel for it, have a look at the 2017 [programme](/archive/2017-emergency) + [gallery of images](/galleries/2017-emergency).

-**Emergency:**
-• typically features at least 20 short pieces of work throughout the day/evening;
+**Emergency is:**
-• is a pay-what-you-decide public micro-festival + open submission platform;
+• a pay-what-you-decide, public micro-festival + open submission platform;
-• is an opportunity for artists to meet, show, and peer-review work;
+• an opportunity for artists to meet, show, and peer-review work;
-• is a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).
+• a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).

 Work can be in any relevant artform/medium, though some live presence is desirable.
 Show-type work should be: 20 minutes maximum in duration; low-tech or no-tech, and suitable for quick turnarounds; self-supporting in terms of props, set, equipment, and specialised technology.

 **Please note:**
+• Emergency typically features at least 20 short pieces of work throughout the day/evening;
 • our technology resources are limited, please bear this in mind when making a proposal;
 • Emergency 2018 will offer an honorarium of up to £100 per piece selected, to cover fees/expenses.